 Over the past year, the gig economy has seen a soar in demand as many businesses cut their budgets for full-time staff.
 In addition, shifts in consumer behavior to accommodate social distancing practices has increased the demand for services such as food and grocery delivery apps.
 On the flip side, an increasing number of people are entering the gig economy during the pandemic to provide another form of income.

 The marketplace and gig economy has become a critical connector in enabling transactions between businesses and consumers during the pandemic.
 However, fraudulent activity is also growing alongside these consumer trends.
+It is important to know the answers to questions such as, "what is check fraud, and how can fraudsters take over my accounts online?"
 In this article, we’ll cover recent fraud trends in the marketplace and gig economy, and how businesses can protect consumers and their businesses from fraud.

 In the midst of the pandemic, the marketplace and gig economy has experienced fast-tracked growth.
 The large volume of transactions and users onboarded means that companies often have to deprioritized fraud management in favor of an efficient user experience.
 Many companies have felt blindsided by the surge in fraud during the pandemic.
 FICO reports that in July 2020, the monthly frequency of delivery increased to 4.85, compared to 3.79 times before COVID-19.